 Alternative, Online, or Distance Education Delivery of Approved Degree Programs

-Alternative, online, and distance delivery of BOG-approved degree programs require approval by General Administration and an assurance to General Administration that all reporting to and necessary approvals from regional or specialized accreditation agencies have occurred prior to the program beginning.
+Alternative, online, and distance delivery of BOG-approved degree programs require approval by General Administration and an assurance to General Administration that all reporting to and necessary approvals from regional or specialized accreditation agencies will have occurred prior to the program beginning.
+If a program will be delivered out of state, the institution must assure GA that all required licensing or other authorization is secured before the program is offered out of state.
 Approval by GA is required if fifty percent or more of the degree program will be offered in an alternative, online, or distance delivery mode, or a combinations of these modes.

 Accreditation agencies require notice and approval in many cases of alternative, online, or distance delivery.
 Any program proposal should include information about accreditation requirements for alternative delivery.
 UNC institutions are individually accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) and are responsible for ensuring that they follow COC criteria and procedures with respect to any alternative, online, or distance delivery that may constitute a substantive change as defined by the Commission on Colleges.

 The constituent institutions and the academic units offering the instruction are responsible for the development, delivery, regular assessment, and accreditation of certificate and degree-related alternative, online, or distance education courses and programs.

 Each institution must have a clearly defined process for the review and approval of proposals to plan or establish alternative, online, or distance delivery of degree programs.
 All campus processes must be followed and campus approval must be received before a proposal may be submitted to General Administration.